VinitraMk/friendsep/README.md

 ## Usage

-1. After installation is done, run the command `friends` and that's it!
+1. After installation is done, run the command `friendsep` and that's it!

 ![](./assets/ezgif.com-video-to-gif.gif)